dev-tips/dev-tips/README.md

 ## Writing articles

 If you find out that there’s no article on a specific topic you are currently into, but there should be one, go ahead and write about it!
 Here are some guidelines for you to keep in mind.
-Note that we use these guidelines to review your article and will give you hints in the PR chat on what's missing.
+Note that we use these guidelines to review your article and will give you hints in the PR chat on what’s missing.

 While JS-Tricks.com itself is released under the MIT license, all articles are published under [CC-BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/).